chanpreet3000/CubeLone/README.md

 **CubeLone is an Infinite Terrain and obstacle generation game developed using Unity 3D.**

-The Infinite terrain and obstacles and the player movement speed increases with time to make the game more challenging.
+The Infinite terrain and obstacles and the player movement speed increase with time to make the game more challenging.

-The movement can be controlled using On-Screen Buttons or the gyrometer.
+The movement can be controlled using On-Screen Buttons or the gyroscope.

 ### **DOWNLOAD CUBELONE**